HowieDuhzit/.github/.github/CONTRIBUTING.md

 ## Report bugs using GitHub's [issue tracker](https://github.com/HowieDuhzit)

-We use GitHub issues to track public bugs.
+I use GitHub issues to track public bugs.
 Report a bug by [opening a new issue](https://github.com/HowieDuhzit/HowieDuhzit/issues/new?template=bug_report.md) with the bug label.

 **Great Bug Reports** tend to have: